 Councils have a statutory duty to designate a Monitoring Officer to ensure the lawfulness and fairness of Council decision making.
-The Monitoring Officer effectively serves as the guardian of the Council's Constitution and the decision making process.
+The Monitoring Officer effectively serves as the guardian of the Council's Constitution and the decision-making process.
 The Monitoring Officer works closely with the Standards Committee to assist it in its role of promoting and maintaining high standards of conduct.

-Derby City Council's Monitoring Officer for the majority of 2018/19 was Glen O'Connell, who worked to support all Members of the Standards Committee and to ensure fairness and consistency in the progression of Code of Conduct related complaints.
-Glen O'Connell left the Council in early 2019 and the role of Monitoring Officer has since been performed by Emily Feenan.
+Derby City Council's Monitoring Officer, Emily Feenan, works to support all members of the Standards Committee and to ensure fairness and consistency in the progression of Code of Conduct related complaints.
 Steven Mason, Democratic Services Officer, assists the Monitoring Officer in relation to this work.